awesomeeng/FocusTraversalAPI/PROPOSAL.md

 `window.focusManager.history` - An array of the last n historical focus holders.

+`window.focusManager.isFocusable(element)` - Returns true if the given element can receive the focus.

 `window.focusManager.hasFocus(element)` - Returns true if the given element currently has the focus.
 Functionally equivelent to `window.focusManager.currentlyFocused===element`.

 `window.focusManager.focus(element)` - Focus on the given element.
 Functionally the same as `element.focus()`.
 Returns void.